kujirahand/wildcard_ex-rust/README.md

 This is a library for extended wildcards that allows VB-like specifications.
 It enables the expression of repeating arbitrary strings with simple specifications using wildcards.
+It supports **multibyte strings** such as Chinese, Japanese, and Korean.

 ## Install the crate